 You also may get bisphosphonates through a vein (IV).
 Most often this is done once a year.

 Other Drugs for Osteoporosis

-If you are at high risk for fractures, your doctor may ask you to take parathyroid hormone.
+If you are at high risk of fractures, your doctor may ask you to take parathyroid hormone.

-- This medicine is given through daily shots under the skin.
+- This medicine is given as daily shots under the skin.
 Your doctor or nurse will teach you how to give yourself these shots at home.

 - Parathyroid hormone works better if you have never taken bisphosphonates.

 Calcitonin is a medicine that slows the rate of bone loss.
-It:
+This medicine:

 - Is sometimes used after a bone fracture because it decreases bone pain